-Analyses were performed using a 2016 Heavy Summer study case and a 2016 light spring study cases were derived from the WECC approved "2014hs2.sav" base case.
-The 2016 Heavy Summer study case was developed from the "2014hs2.sav" base case to by increasing the demand in San Luis Valley (Zone 710) by 2%.
-The 2016 Light Spring study case was developed from the "2014hs2.sav" base case by scaling down the total load in the San Luis Valley to 45 MW to reflect the minimum load recorded historically.
-A sensitivity generation study case was developed from the 2016 Light Spring case by adding 30 MW of solar generation in the San Luis Valley to reflect the proposed generation addition in the Affected Party's (Tri-State) queue.
-Based on PSCO Transmission Planning guidelines, all existing photovoltaic generators in the San Luis Valley area should be modeled at 85% of name plate rating for all system studies.
+Analyses were performed using a 2016 Heavy Summer study case and a 2016 Light Spring study cases that were derived from the WECC approved "2014HS2.sav" base case.
+The 2016 Heavy Summer study case was developed from the "2014HS2.sav" base case to by increasing the demand in SLV (Zone 710) by 2%.
+The 2016 Light Spring study case was developed from the "2014hs2.sav" base case by scaling down the total load in the SLV to 45 MW to reflect the historically recorded minimum demand.
+A sensitivity generation study case was developed from the 2016 Light Spring case by adding 30 MW of solar generation in the SLV to reflect the proposed generation addition in the Affected Party's (TSGT) queue.
+Based on PSCO Transmission Planning guidelines, all existing photovoltaic generators in the SLV area should be modeled at 85% of name plate rating for all system studies.
 The three study cases described above were modified to include the proposed GI-2014-14 50 MW generation station.
 Three additional study cases were created to reflect a Post-GI-2014-14 steady state condition.
 These are:

-- GI-2014-14_post.sav- 2016 Heavy Summer - GI-2014-14_post.sav- 2016 Light Spring
+- GI-2014-14\post.sav- 2016 Heavy Summer

+- GI-2014-14\post.sav- 2016 Light Spring

-• GI-2014-14_sen.sav-2016 Light Spring Sensitivity
+- GI-2014-14\sen.sav-2016 Light Spring Sensitivity

-These GI-2014-14 generation model +/- 0.90 power factor range along with dynamic reactive power capability to hold a 1.03 p.u voltage at the San Luis Valley 115 kV bus.
+These cases reflect the addition of the GI-2014-14 generation model with +/- 0.90 power factor range along with dynamic reactive power capability to hold a 1.03 p.u voltage at the SLV 115 kV bus.
 More detailed modeling information is given in the "Modeling of Request Section" of this report.